 A fusion of Alaskan and Japanese concepts, the streamer line includes two sections: a 'protection section' and a 'drag section'.
 The aerial extent is the distance that baited hooks sink beyond 10 m - the presumed depth beyond which birds cannot access baits.
-The backbone of the aerial extent section is a light, hightensile strength line and the drag section is a lower tensile strength line with breakaways.
-The orange tubing streamers are alternated along the aerial extent and 5 m intervals where the backbone is 1 m or more from the water.
-A variety of bold coloured (orange and fluorescent green) rigid straps are attached to the remaining aerial extent of the backbone where it is <1 m from the surface.
-The drag section creates drag to achieve the necessary aerial extent and disturbs the water to deter birds.
+The backbone of the aerial extent section is a 3.0 mm monofilament line and the drag section is a 4.0 mm multifilament line.
+A breakaway section of 2.0 mm monofilament line separates the backbone from the towed device.
+Streamers are attached along the aerial extent at 1 or 2 m intervals.
+Rigid straps are attached to the towed device to create sufficient drag to achieve the necessary aerial extent and disturb the water to deter birds.
 The drag section can be composed of different elements and includes breakaways to protect the expensive and important 'protection' section from loss due to fouling on surface floats.